Globski/quiz-topic/quiz-debugging/multiple_choice_questions.md

 **Answer:** AWS X-Ray is a debugging tool for analyzing applications in development and production, supporting both simple and complex microservices.
 It helps monitor performance, identify root causes, and trace requests end-to-end.

 ---

+# Question: What can developers do with AWS X-Ray?

+**Answer:** They can (1) understand application performance, (2) identify and troubleshoot root causes of performance issues, and (3) analyze requests across an application’s entire workflow.

+---